 Whenever possible use the automatic built in charge of the converter system for charging.
-The charging circuit automatically controls the current, reducing it as the battery increases in charge.
+The charging circuit automatically controls the current, reducing it as the batteries increases in charge.

-At service stations make certain they give your battery a slow charge because quick charges will drastically shorten the life of the battery, as will allowing repeated complete discharges.
+At service stations make certain they give your batteries a slow charge because quick charges will drastically shorten the life of the batteries, as will allowing repeated complete discharges.